rbao/fieldable_form/README.md

 Getting Started
 ----------
 The best way get started with FieldableForm is by looking into the [Example App](https://github.com/rbao/fieldable_form_example_app "Example App").
+To use FieldableForm, you will need to implement the following two types of models.

 ### Form Model
-The core functionality of FieldableForm is provided by the base form model `FieldableForm::BaseForm`.
-It is recommanded that you do not use this model directly, instead you should build your own form model by inheriting from this class.
+FieldableForm provide an easy way for you to build form models that can have different type of fields.

-    class ProductForm < FieldableForm::BaseForm
+    class ProductForm < ActiveRecord::Base
+      attr_accessible :fields_attributes

+      has_many :fields, :class_name => FieldableForm::Field, :as => :fieldable, :dependent => :destroy
+      accepts_nested_attributes_for :fields, :allow_destroy => true
     end

-The form model is basically a container that holds all the fields of a form.
-You can deal with the individual fields by simply calling `#fields` which is just a `has_many` association defined in `FieldableForm::BaseForm`.
+The `FieldableForm::Field` provided by FieldableForm is the parent of all other fields, by having a has_many association with it, the form model can have any types of fields and it handles all the STI headaches.
+You can also implement your own field by inheriting from `FieldableForm::Field` as long as you implement the mandatory methods, you can check the source of `FieldableForm::Field` for those methods.

 ### Entry Model
 The entry model is the model that will hold the values of the fields that user entered through the form.
-This model is not provided by FieldableForm and you should build it by yourself.
-However, it needs to have an attribute which can holds the field name and value pairs as an hash.
+It needs to have an attribute which can holds the field name and value pairs as an hash.

     class Product < ActiveRecord::Base
       attr_accessible :product_form_id, :properties
       belongs_to :product_form

-      # provides validations for the form field
+      # provides validations for the the entry against the form model
-      include FieldableForm::Validations
+      include FieldableForm::EntryValidations
-      validate_fieldable_form :product_form, :properties
+      validate_fieldable_form_entry :product_form, :properties

       serialize :properties, Hash
     end